 Construction of the Tahoe Keys neighborhood destroyed much of the wetlands in the 1950s and 1960s.
 The development of the Keys involved considerable dredging and filling of the area, as well as the channelization of the Upper Truckee River as it nears Lake Tahoe.

-The Conservancy plans to restore and enhance over 500 acres of floodplain by returning river flows to the center of the Marsh.
+The Conservancy will restore and enhance over 250 acres of floodplain by returning river flows to the center of the Marsh.
 Returning river flows to the Marsh will enrich native fish and bird habitat.
 The restored Marsh will also act as natural pollution filter, improving water quality before it reaches Lake Tahoe.
 With the Marsh more wet, it will be more resilient to droughts, flooding, and other climate change impacts.
 The Conservancy will enhance public access and recreation opportunities in the northwest corner of the Marsh.
 The Conservancy also established a science advisory committee to guide the development of the project’s design and monitoring plans.

 After several years of planning and public involvement, the Conservancy Board approved the preferred alternative for the project in December 2015.